Clkwong3/ThoughtWave/README.md

 ## Links

-Here are a variety of resources that can be immensely helpful in your journey with the ThoughtWave project.
+Here are a variety of resources that can be immensely helpful in my journey with the ThoughtWave project.

 **Project Resources:**